John McNeill (Australian politician): Early life

 McNeill was born in Tantanoola, South Australia.
 After achieving a primary school education, McNeill worked as a shearer and then became a selector at Woosang.
 He sold his farm to prospect for gold during the Coolgardie, Western Australia gold rush and then returned to Victoria to farm at Macarthur before becoming an organiser for the Australian Workers' Union (AWU) in western Victoria and the Riverina of New South Wales.
 He married Mary Ann Mills in 1896, but she died in 1905.

 McNeill contested the Victorian Legislative Assembly seat of Glenelg for Australian Labor Party in 1906.
 In 1908 he tried to farm in Roma, Queensland and then became an AWU organiser in Charleville.
 From 1913 to 1922 he was secretary of the Victoria-Riverina branch of the AWU.
 In 1915, he married James Scullin's sister, Catherine.

 Federal Parliament

 McNeill narrowly won the seat of Wannon in the House of Representatives in 1922 but was beaten in 1925.
 He won it back in 1929.

 On 2 March 1931, dissatisfaction with the economic performance of the Scullin government and internal rivalries within the Labor Caucus resulted in the Caucus declaring all ministerial positions vacant and subsequently a new ministry was elected.
 McNeill was elected to cabinet and was allocated the portfolios of Health and Repatriation.
 He kept these positions until the Scullin government resigned on 6 January 1932.
 He lost his parliamentary seat at the December 1931 general election.

+In 1931, The Wimmera Football League best and fairest player award was donated and presented as the John McNeil Medal.